AdinotAadi/Py-NaP/readme.md

-# NaP.Py - a Notes and Passwords Management System
+# Py.NaP - a Notes and Passwords Management System

 ## Key Features